serenity-is/docs/getting_started/installing_serene_with_dotnet_new.md

-# Installing Serene with `dotnet new`
+# Installing Serene with the `dotnet new`

 This section is for users who doesn't or can't use Visual Studio (in Linux / OSX).

-Serene Asp.Net Core version supports Linux and Mac OSX in addition to Windows.
+Serene (and StartSharp) Asp.Net Core version supports Linux and Mac OSX in addition to Windows.

 > We recommend Visual Studio Code for all platforms, but it is also possible to work with a basic text editor like Notepad / VIM.
 There are also other nice options e.g. Atom.